-Please contact the department at (818) 677-2621 or view the department website for a list of current program advisors for each credential pathway.
-Please contact the Credential Office at (818) 677-2733 for all advising regarding credentials.
+Please contact the department at (818) 677-2621, or view the department website for a list of current program advisors for each credential pathway.
+For all advising related to credentials, contact the Credential Office at (818) 677-2733.

-The department offers a Master of Arts in Education with an Option in Elementary Education in the following emphases:
+The department offers a Master of Arts in Elementary Education with the following options:

 - Curriculum and Instruction

 The M.A. builds on competencies developed in the Multiple Subject Credential program and is designed to provide candidates with advanced professional preparation in education for (1) assuming differentiated careers in school districts, professional organizations, and the community; and (2) continuing into a doctoral program.

 The Curriculum and Instruction Option is for teachers interested in honing their skills in all curricular areas.
 The integration of visual and performing arts into traditional subject matter disciplines, such as language arts, social studies, science, and mathematics, is unique to this emphasis.
 Teachers acquire a deep understanding of how state frameworks and common core standards are integrated into the various disciplines.